Prevent Blindness has declared September 26 – October 2, 2022, as Inflammatory Eye Disease Awareness Week.

 A rare condition, uveitis can be acute and last for only a short time or it can be chronic, requiring ongoing monitoring and treatment.
 Early detection and treatment is important.
 Left untreated, uveitis can lead to permanent vision loss, retinal damage, cataracts and glaucoma.

-We are fortunate to have three physicians at Texas Retina Associates who are fellowship-trained in uveitis and sub-specialize in caring for patients with this complex condition: David Callanan, MD; Robert C. Wang, MD; and Rene Y. Choi, MD.
+We are fortunate to have two physicians at Texas Retina Associates who are fellowship-trained in uveitis and sub-specialize in caring for patients with this complex condition: Robert C. Wang, MD, and Rene Y. Choi, MD.

 Click here to learn more about uveitis, including the various types, risk factors, symptoms and treatment.